jdavidferreira/nestjs-prisma-backend-app/README.md

   yarn prisma generate
   ```

-  `prisma generate` is automatically invoked when you're installing the `@prisma/client` npm package.
+  `prisma generate` is automatically invoked when you're installing the `@prisma/client` npm package or when creating migration files.
 So it can skipped when installing dependencies for the first time.

 - To generate and apply migrations (i.e. create database and tables):